System-Verification-Lab/compact-parallel-hash-tables/README.md

 ## Benchmarks

 The `benchmarks` folder contains code for benchmark executables, as well as data generators.
-Currently very bare-bones: use `generate.py` to generate unique keys and write them to a file.
-Pass the file to the `rates` executable.
+Edit `generate.py` to generate unique keys and write them to a file.
+Pass the file to the `rates` executable to run the main benchmarks used in the paper.
+See (code) in the `benchmarks` folder for additional benchmarks.

+For proper results, configure your meson build folder with `buildtype=release` and disable assertions with `ndebug=true` or `ndebug=if-release`.
+(Assertions in GPU code can have noticeable performance impact.)

 ## Implementation notes